Debanshusam/lfcs/EssentialCommands.md

   * Displays all the file with hard links in a directory

+* find . -type l

+  *Displays all the soft links in the directory

+* find . -ilname TargetName

+  * Displays all the soft links in a directory pointing to "TargetName" searched case-insensitively.

 * f`ind . \! -user owner`

   * It will show all files that aren't owned by user owner. `!` means negation, but must be escaped by \ to  not be interpreted by bash shell